Barron Space Representations for Elliptic PDEs with Homogeneous Boundary Conditions: Omitted Proofs in Sections and

-Restricting this expansion to \( \Omega \) yields a representation of \( g \) in terms of the collection in (2).
+Restricting this expansion to \( \Omega \) yields a representation of \( g \) in terms of the family~(2).
 The uniqueness of the expansion is ensured by the orthogonality of distinct functions in this system, and the coefficients are real since